Oil falls on concerns economic slowdown may dent fuel demand

-TOKYO : Oil prices fell on Monday, ending three days of gains, on fears aggressive U.S. interest rate hikes may lead to a global economic slowdown and dent fuel demand.
+TOKYO: Oil prices fell on Monday (Aug 22), ending three days of gains, on fears aggressive US interest rate hikes may lead to a global economic slowdown and dent fuel demand.

-Brent crude futures for October settlement declined $1.17, or 1.2 per cent, to $95.55 a barrel by 0054 GMT, with concerns over slowing demand in China because of a power crunch in some areas also weighing on prices.
+Brent crude futures for October settlement declined US$1.17, or 1.2 per cent, to US$95.55 a barrel by 0054 GMT (8.54am, Singapore time), with concerns over slowing demand in China because of a power crunch in some areas also weighing on prices.

 Both Brent and WTI climbed for a third straight day on Friday, but fell about 1.5 per cent for the week on a stronger dollar and demand fears.